WALKING TOURS & ACTIVITIES IN PARIS - FRANCE

 One of the most iconic landmarks in Paris must be the Notre-Dame de Paris.
 Situated on the river Seine on Ile de la Cite, this medieval Catholic cathedral is one of the finest examples of French gothic architecture.
 Its popularity with a wide audience is a result of a masterpiece novel by Victor Hugo in 1831.
 Today it is the most visited attraction in France and 13th in the world!
 The 6-hour-fire in 2019 left horrific repercussions, but local authorities are working hard on its restoration.

 The artistic and cultural component of Paris can best be explored in its museums – around 220 of them!
 The biggest and the most famous one is - of course - Le Louvre.
 Don’t miss on Mona Lisa, along with many other art pieces.
 The other most stunning museums are Musee d’Orsay and Musee d’Orangerie.

 One of the usually neglected beauties of Paris is Pantheon.
-Located in the Latin quarter, this architectural masterpiece combines ancient Roman and French and English baroque classicism motives.
-Originally a church, later a laboratory for physics, today it’s a temple containing tombs of some of the most important French people, like Voltaire, Zola, JJ Rousseau, Dumas, Hugo, Monnet, Marie and Pierre Curie and many others.
+Located in the Latin quarter, this architectural masterpiece combines ancient Roman, French and English baroque classicism motives.
+Originally a church, later a laboratory for physics, today is a temple containing tombs of some of the most important French people, like Voltaire, Zola, JJ Rousseau, Dumas, Hugo, Monnet, Marie and Pierre Curie and many others.